ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 # ![Environment Variables - Using Environment Variables in Node](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to use and protect .env files.

 ## dotenv